 PC users should turn on their firewalls to protect their devices from hackers trying to access them.

 I was wondering how to secure your digital devices.
 Restrict permissions granted to apps to access your devices’’ cameras, microphone, contacts, location, and other information and hardware.

 There are multiple ways of locking your devices.
 For your mobile devices, you can use passwords, patterns, and pins alone or with face IDs or fingerprints to protect your data at all times.

 PC users should use local accounts to access their PC instead of using their email account and password.

 A two-factor authentication (2FA) gives you an extra layer of protection.
 In the eventuality of compromising your password, it will be hard for a hacker to have access to your phone for the required authentication key.

-Clicking links in such emails grants the phishers (hackers) automatic access to vital information including your password.
-It is advisable to visit websites and institutions directly to sign in rather than going through links sent to your email.
+Clicking links in such emails grants the phishers (hackers) automatic access to vital information, including your password.
+Visiting websites and institutions directly to sign in is advisable rather than going through links sent to your email.

 Also, avoid opening suspicious attachments or app updates through links sent to your mail.

 6. Backup your devices to safe cloud locations

 Backing up your devices or vital documents ensures that your documents are not entirely lost in the case of lost or stolen devices.